GlobalNOC/globalnoc-networkmap-panel/README.md

 }
 ```

-Network Map converts the `map source json` into an array of `links`.
-Each element in this array is an object that is represented in the block below.
+Network Map converts the `map source json` into an array of `links` and `endpoints`.
+Each element in the `links` array is an object that is represented in the block below.

 ```
 [